-They are also packed with anti-inflammatories, and anti-oxidants, to guard your skin against environmental damage, while easing conditions like acne, eczema, and rosacea.
+These skin-friendly mushrooms are also packed with anti-inflammatories and anti-oxidants to guard your skin against environmental damage, while easing conditions like acne, eczema, and rosacea.

-In Japan, shiitake is considered the anti-ageing mushroom, based on its ability to improve skin vitality, and elasticity.
+In fact, in Japan, shiitake is considered the anti-ageing mushroom, based on its ability to improve skin vitality, and elasticity.

 Tremella: The moisturizing mushroom

 Also known as the snow mushroom, snow fungus, white jelly mushroom, silver ear, or witch’s butter, Tremella was the favorite of Princess Yang Guifei, one of China’s four great beauties.
 She was so beautiful that Emperor Xuanzong of Tang allowed his dynasty to collapse just to have her.
 And Yang Guifei publicly credited Tremella for her glowing complexion and everlasting youth.

 Tremella continues to be popular in Chinese medicine, even though it’s most commonly found in tropical areas, such as South America, and the Caribbean.
 It looks like a loofah, feels like jelly, and grows on the side of trees.